-The following table shows the number of share-based awards held by each director as at December 31, 2018.
+The following table shows the number of share-based awards held by each director as at December 31, 2019.
 Directors do not receive option-based awards.

-Outstanding S Outstanding Share-Based Awards as at December 31, 2018
+Outstanding Share-Based Awards as at December 31, 2019

 Director Shares or Units of Shares that Have Not Vested (1) (#) Market or Payout Value of Share-Based Awards that Have Not Vested (1) (\$) Market or Payout Value of Vested Share-Based Awards Not Paid Out or Distributed (2) (\$)

-Bruce Aitken
+Bruce Aitken (3)

-Douglas Arnell 237,361
+Douglas Arnell 285,905

-Howard Balloch 1,716,090
+Howard Balloch (4)

-James Bertram (3)
+James Bertram 98,444

-Phillip Cook 3,617 237,492
+Phillip Cook 3,862 193,679

-John Floren (4)
+Paul Dobson (5)

-Thomas Hamilton (5) 6,509 427,381
+John Floren (6)

-Maureen Howe (3)
+Thomas Hamilton (4)

-Robert Kostelnik 3,617 237,492
+Maureen Howe 98,444

-Douglas Mahaffy (5) 1,985,821
+Robert Kostelnik 3,862 193,679

-A. Terence Poole (6) 2,057,456
+Janice Rennie 676,724

-Janice Rennie 857,191
+Kevin Rodgers (5)

-Margaret Walker 3,617 237,492 -
+Margaret Walker 3,862 193,679

-Benita Warmbold 237,361
+Benita Warmbold 285,905

-- (1) These columns reflect the number and value of outstanding unvested RSUs as at December 31, 2018 and include dividend equivalent RSUs credited since the date of the original RSU grants.
-The value of the RSUs outstanding is calculated by multiplying the number of RSUs outstanding by the closing price of the Common Shares on the TSX on December 31, 2018, being \$65.66. - (2) This column reflects the value of vested DSUs received as their annual share-based award ("Annual DSUs") held by each director as at December 31, 2018, and includes dividend equivalent Annual DSUs credited since the date of the original Annual DSU grants.
-The value of the Annual DSUs is calculated by multiplying the number of Annual DSUs outstanding by the closing price of the Common Shares on the TSX on December 31, 2018, being \$65.66. - (3) Mr. Bertram and Ms. Howe were elected as directors during 2018 and therefore not eligible to receive share-based awards in 2018. - (4) Mr. Floren was President & CEO during 2018 and therefore did not receive any compensation as a director.
-See "Statement of Executive Compensation" for information on Mr. Floren's compensation in 2018. - (5) Messrs.
-Hamilton and Mahaffy are not standing for re-election at the Meeting. - (6) Mr. Poole retired as a director in April 2018.
-Following retirement, in 2018 he redeemed 28,000 of his outstanding DSUs.
-Mr. Poole did not hold any RSUs on his retirement.
+- (1) These columns reflect the number and value of outstanding unvested RSUs as at December 31, 2019 and include dividend equivalent RSUs credited since the date of the original RSU grants.
+The value of the RSUs outstanding is calculated by multiplying the number of RSUs outstanding by the closing price of the Common Shares on the TSX on December 31, 2019, being \$50.15. - (2) This column reflects the value of vested DSUs received as their annual share-based award ("Annual DSUs") held by each director as at December 31, 2019, and includes dividend equivalent Annual DSUs credited since the date of the original Annual DSU grants.
+The value of the Annual DSUs is calculated by multiplying the number of Annual DSUs outstanding by the closing price of the Common Shares on the TSX on December 31, 2019, being \$50.15. - (3) Mr. Aitken is not standing for re-election at the Meeting. - (4) Messrs.
+Balloch and Hamilton retired as directors in April 2019.
+Following their retirement, Mr. Balloch redeemed all of his outstanding DSUs (61,479 DSUs) and the 9,966 RSUs held by Mr. Hamilton, vested and were paid out under the terms of the RSU Plan.
+Mr. Balloch did not hold any RSUs on his retirement and Mr. Hamilton did not hold any DSUs on his retirement. - (5) Mr. Dobson was elected and Mr. Rodgers was appointed as a director during 2019 and therefore were not eligible to receive share-based awards in 2019. - (6) Mr. Floren was President & CEO during 2019 and therefore did not receive any compensation as a director.
+See "Statement of Executive Compensation" for information on Mr. Floren's compensation in 2019.

-The following table shows the total number and value of DSUs, including both DSUs received in lieu of fees and received as annual share-based awards ("Outstanding DSUs"), held by each director as at December 31, 2018 and includes dividend equivalent Outstanding DSUs credited since the date of the original Outstanding DSU grants.
-The value is calculated by multiplying the number of Outstanding DSUs by the closing price of the Common Shares on the TSX on December 31, 2018, being \$65.66.
-The actual amount paid to a director on settlement of Outstanding DSUs depends on the valuation date chosen by the director, and the valuation date may be retroactive in the case of Outstanding DSUs granted prior to March 2, 2007.
+The following table shows the total number and value of DSUs, including both DSUs received in lieu of fees and received as annual share-based awards ("Outstanding DSUs"), held by each director as at December 31, 2019 and includes dividend equivalent Outstanding DSUs credited since the date of the original Outstanding DSU grants.
+The value is calculated by multiplying the number of Outstanding DSUs by the closing price of the Common Shares on the TSX on December 31, 2019, being \$50.15.
+The actual amount paid to a director on settlement of Outstanding DSUs depends on the valuation date chosen by the director.
 See "Share-Based Awards - Deferred Share Unit Plan (Director DSUs)" for more detailed information regarding the DSU Plan and the valuation date that directors may choose.